mahdirezaei-dev/mahdirezaei-dev/README.md

 - 💼 Currently, I work at @sanishahr

-- 💜 I'm interested in Blockchain and Web 3
+- 💜 I'm interested in Blockchain and Video games

 - 📫 How to reach me [mahdirezaei.dev@gmail.com](mailto:mahdirezaei.dev@gmail.com)